masc-it/ScrapingMonkey/docs/README.md

-# Home
+# ScrapingMonkey (SM)

-ScrapingMonkey - RESTful web scraping API.
+ScrapingMonkey it's a RESTful web automation API.
+It's meant to be general purpose, so you can exploit it according to your needs.
+Do not worry about setups, dependencies, etc.. you just need simple POST requests.

+This tool is mainly built for *data scientists*, *students* and *web-app testers*, I hope to make you save some precious time!

-In this doc you will find both API endpoints structure and some practical examples.
+In this doc you will find both API endpoints descriptions and some practical examples.

-ScrapingMonkey v2 will be available really soon. v1 won't be available anymore.
+ScrapingMonkey v2 will be available really soon and v1 superseded.

 Note: For v1 documentation, [see here](https://github.com/masc-it/ScrapingMonkey/tree/v1)